Serena Williams fined $17K for rules violations at US Open

 On Sunday, a day after the match, the tournament referee’s office docked Williams $10,000 for “verbal abuse” of chair umpire Carlos Ramos, $4,000 for being warned for coaching and $3,000 for breaking her racket.

-The money comes out of her prize money of $1.85 million as the runner-up to Osaka, whose 6-2, 6-4 victory on Saturday made her the first tennis player from Japan to win a Grand Slam singles title
+The money comes out of her prize money of $1.85 million as the runner-up to Osaka.

 In the second set’s second game, Ramos warned Williams for getting coaching, which is against the rules in Grand Slam matches.
 She briefly disputed that ruling, saying cheating “is the one thing I’ve never done, ever” — although afterward, her coach, Patrick Mouratoglou, acknowledged he was trying to send Williams a signal.